contentful/slash-developers/docs/net/tutorials/managment-api.md

 ## Working with content types

-Once you've familiarized yourself with creating and deleting spaces the next step is to add content types to your space.
-A content type in Contentful is a blue print for an entry, and contains up to 50 fields that you can define.
+Once you've familiarized yourself with creating and deleting spaces, the next step is to add content types to your space.
+A content type in Contentful is a blueprint for an entry, and contains up to 50 fields that you can define.

 First create a new `ContentType` object, initialize it's system properties, give it an ID, name, and description: